thingsboard/thingsboard.github.io/pricing/index.md

             <div class="pricing-content-description pricing-cloud active col-lg">
                 <!-- <h2>Subscription plans</h2> -->
                 <div class="pricing-content-details">
-                    BYOC (Bring Your Own Cloud) deployment option allows you to leverage your existing cloud infrastructure while integrating our powerful MQTT broker clusters.
+                    BYOC (Bring Your Own Cloud) deployment option allows you to leverage your existing cloud infrastructure while integrating our powerful MQTT broker cluster.
                     This flexibility ensures that you can maintain control over your cloud environment, optimize costs, and meet specific regulatory or compliance requirements.
                     The TBMQ team is responsible for managing the cluster and providing technical support.
                 </div>